i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Bob also calculates 6 ECDHs per-bound-session, 3 for each of Alice's NS messages, and 3 for each of his NSR messages.

-The following cryptographic operations are required by each party for each data phase message:
+The following cryptographic operations are required by each party for each Existing Session message:

+- HKDF: 2
 - ChaChaPoly: 1